Skip to content

 Khao Soi

-This curry noodle soup has its origin or influences from a Muslim community from Yunnan in China who moved to a northern province of Thailand called ‘Lanna’.
+This curry noodle soup originated or was influenced by a Muslim community in Yunnan, China, who moved to a northern province of Thailand called ‘Lanna’.
 Being Muslim food, the meat of choice in this dish is either Beef or Chicken and not pork.
 But these days, there are other variations, such as tofu or fish.
 There is a good Khao Soi on Yaowarat Road in Phuket Town.

 IMG_3724